-Privacy controls in iOS 8 and later give you control over which apps have access to information stored on your iOS device.
-For example, you can allow a social-networking app to use your camera, allowing you to take and upload pictures.
+Privacy settings in iOS and iPadOS help give you control over which apps have access to information stored on your device.
+For example, you can allow a social-networking app to use your camera, so you can take and upload pictures to that app.
 You can also grant access to your contacts, so a messaging app can find any friends that are already using the same app.

-You can modify privacy settings in Settings > Privacy.
-You can select a type of data from this list to see which apps have asked for permission to use that data.
+On your device, you can select a type of data from this list to see which apps have asked for permission to use that data.
 An app won't appear on the list until it asks permission to use your data.
 You can add or remove permission from any app that has asked for access to data.
-An app can use your data only if you have given it your permission.
+An app can use the data type in the setting only if you have given the app permission.

 With your permission, Location Services allows apps and websites (including Maps, Camera, Weather, and other apps) to use information from cellular1, Wi-Fi2, Global Positioning System (GPS)3 networks, and Bluetooth4 to determine your approximate location5.

 Apps that can show your location on the screen, including Maps, show your current (approximate) location using a blue marker.
 In Maps, if your location can’t be determined precisely, you’ll see a blue circle around the marker.
 The size of the circle shows how precisely your location can be determined—the smaller the circle, the greater the precision.
 When Location Services is active, a black or white arrow icon appears in the status bar.

 Maps, directions, and location-based apps depend on data services.
 These data services are subject to change and might not be available in all geographic areas, resulting in maps, directions, or location-based information that might be unavailable, inaccurate, or incomplete.
 Compare the information provided on the device to your surroundings and defer to posted signs to resolve any discrepancies.